whatsthestoryglory/cv/content/posts/ctscraper/index.md

 return $("#signin-dropdown").is(":visible");
 ```

 In this example, you can see that we want the CSS element with the ID `signin-dropdown` to have the property of `visible`.
-For my purpose, I changed this to look for the class ID `.add-to-cart__button` and re-ran the test.
+For my purpose, I changed this to look for the class ID `.pdp-buy-box__primary-section` and re-ran the test.

 ```
 system("phantomjs.exe ctscrape.js")